 Special Offering for the American College of Emergency Physicians

 This offering is tailored to emergency physicians and other emergency personnel and its content is geared to Emergency Medicine.
 It culminates in an in-person session at the 2019 Scientific Assembly of the American College of Emergency Physicians.

 The American College of Emergency Physicians, the American Medical Informatics Association, and Oregon Health & Science University are pleased to offer this special version of the 10x10 course aimed at emergency physicians.
-This is the eighth annual offering of this special version of the course.
+This is the ninth annual offering of this special version of the course.
 This offering of the AMIA-OHSU 10x10 Course is focused on Emergency Medicine physicians and other emergency personnel.
 The content is geared to Emergency Medicine and the in-person session takes place at the American College of Emergency Physicians (ACEP) Scientific Assembly in Denver, CO from October 27 - 30, 2019.
-The date of the in-person session is Sunday, September 30, 2018.
+The date of the in-person session is Saturday, October 26, 2019.